 Ethics True to Life—The Tree of Life

 Within Proverbs’ moral vision, the metaphor of the tree of life is used to refer to anything that enhances and celebrates authentic life in relation to the Creator Lord God.
 It is related to righteousness (Prov.
 11:30), gentle words (15:4), and wisdom (3:18).
 This includes what Proverbs elsewhere characterizes as “Lady Wisdom” who metaphorically is “a tree of life to those who embrace her; happy are those who hold her tightly” (3:18, NLT).
-The imagery of embracing her and holding her tightly underscore the personal moral and spiritual quality of identifying with wisdom, and thus experiencing genuine happiness (authentic life).
-It is as if one eats from the tree of life because such wisdom imparts real life: is in keeping with life’s essence, purpose, meaning, and vitality.
+The imagery of embracing her and holding her tightly underscores the personal moral and spiritual quality of identifying with wisdom, and thus experiencing genuine happiness (authentic life).
+It is as if one eats from the tree of life because such wisdom imparts real life: It is in keeping with life’s essence, purpose, meaning, and vitality.
 This is what is sought—not just life itself, but life free of shame and guilt, life full of honor and innocence, life that finds fullness of joy in fearing God and intimacy with Him.
 It is life as it was meant to be—in God’s image, reflecting God’s character and being.

-This correspondence between ethics and authentic life is further expressed in Proverbs where “personified wisdom” declares “‘For he who finds me finds life and obtains favor from the Lord.
+This correspondence between ethics and authentic life is further expressed in Proverbs where “personified wisdom” declares: “‘For he who finds me finds life and obtains favor from the Lord.
 But he who sins against me injures himself; all those who hate me love death’” (8:35, 36, NASB).
 Here, finding life is linked to the self.
 What one does with moral spiritual truth goes beyond mere physical existence.
 It touches one’s being, one’s inner private world of character, values, thought, intent, affections, heart.
 This is the ethical landscape in which life is found, sinned against, or hated.
 True life and favor with God are contrasted with injuring self and loving death.
 True life is experienced only when one lives true to life.
 Thus, the tree of life—in Eden, wisdom literature, and John’s Apocalypse—reflects a morality true to life as God has ordained human beings created in His image.

 Tree of Life, Tree of Knowledge

 The moral boundaries of living true to life are nuanced in the tension created by the presence of the first garden’s tree of knowledge (Gen. 2:9) and the restored garden’s outsiders (Rev. 22:15).
-Ethics and the freedom, which ethics assumes, require moral boundaries.
+Ethics and freedom, which ethics assumes, require moral boundaries.
 No true moral freedom exists without definable limits.
 No true morality exists without moral choice.
 The absence of moral boundaries creates non‑order, and non‑order is the end of authentic human life.
-If one could only do one thing, for example, eat from all the trees, then that would not be true freedom.
+If one could do only one thing, for example, eat from all the trees, then that would not be true freedom.
 Freedom must include genuine choice: choice that matters.
 If God had left the tree of knowledge out of the garden, then there would have been no disobedience, but also there would have been no freedom to choose and no moral capacity, either.

 Human beings live within moral spiritual boundaries; and at the same time, they possess the power to cross those boundaries.
 The tension created by those boundaries highlights the moral quality of life and the call to exercise personal moral freedom to purposefully stay within moral limits.
 This is the true freedom God offers intelligent beings that He has created.